 ATRT2 Analysis of Recommendation Implementation

-Implementation of Recommendation 16 appears complete but with qualified success.
+Implementation of ATRT1 Recommendation 16 appears complete, but with qualified success.
 Given the Community’s use of the Reply Comment cycle, it does not appear that those mechanisms are offering the intended benefit.
 Additionally, ATRT2 notes that implementation of stratification and prioritization of Comments was abandoned based on Community feedback, and the challenges with respect to the Comment process continue to be in the area of time allotment for Comments, frequency of consultations, and complexity (for some) of the requests for comments.
 Staff should develop new tools and techniques for addressing these persistent issues.

 ATRT2 Assessment of Recommendation Effectiveness

 The effectiveness of implementation is qualified.
-But where it is unsuccessful is not entirely due to implementation efforts of taff.
+But where it is unsuccessful is not entirely due to implementation efforts of staff.
 Interestingly, the Board has improved in reflecting Public Comment in its resolutions.
 That is a key element of accountability and transparency.
 ATRT2’s assessment is that fulsome, broader and more frequent public comment can be facilitated through adjustments to time allotted, forward-planning regarding the number of consultations, and new tools that facilitate easier participation in the Comment process.

-ATRT2 Draft New Recommendation #7
+ATRT2 New Recommendation #7

 Explore mechanisms to improve public comment through adjusted time allotments, forward-planning regarding the number of consultations given anticipated growth in participation, and new tools that facilitate participation.

+ICANN also should establish a process under the Public Comment Process where those who commented or replied during the Public Comment and/or Reply Comment period(s) can request changes to the synthesis reports in cases where they believe the Staff incorrectly summarized their comment(s).

-Public Comment on Draft Recommendation
+Public Comment on Recommendation

 There were no specific public comments on this issue, and/or any comments received were in agreement with the Report's findings.